YourNiceCv

 Mistake 2: Putting Contact Info in the Header or Footer

-It's a common practice to put your name, email address, phone number, and LinkedIn URL in the document's header or footer to save space and make the CV look neat.
+It's a common practice to put your name, email address, phone number, and LinkedIn URL in the document's header or footer to save space and make the resume look neat.

 The problem: Many legacy ATS platforms (and even some modern ones) are programmed to completely ignore headers and footers during the parsing process.
 They do this to avoid reading repetitive information on every page.